Increasing usability & accessibility of complex weather apps

 * 14 pt minimum text size with larger values for critical data

-* 4.5:1 text contrast ratio minimum (WCAG AA)
+* 4.5:1 text contrast ratio minimum, 3:1 non text contrast

-* Semantic colour system reinforced with icons
+* Semantic colour system reinforced with icons or numbers

-* Simplified language for complex weather concepts
+* Simplified language and helpful explainers for complex weather concepts

 These weren't added at the end — they shaped every design decision from wireframes forward.

-DESIGN
+DESIGN ITERATIONS

 Throughout the iteration process I used a cycle of design > prototype > user testing > improve.